HilaShoshan/OS_final_work/fwork_207931106/q_3/README.md

 ## and if you want to check if it worked ...

-### 4. open a new terminal and run the "top" command to see the PID of the ./set policy command
+### 4. open a new terminal and run a command to check the PID of the ./set policy process
+    (for example tou can use "top" command)

 ### 5. run the command: $ chrt -p pid
     # you'll get an output that tells you: current policy and current priority